17th Karmapa

 The 17th Gyalwa Karmapa was ordained as a novice monk (dGe ts'hul p'ha) in 2002.
 He had already taken on full responsibility as leader of the Kagyu denomination by October 2002, when he requested Kagyu monasteries take steps to see that the special traditions of Marpa be carefully preserved through regular practice.

-Karmapa has been tutored by the most accomplished teachers of the Kagyu including Ven.
-Thrangu Rinpoche, Khenpo Tsultrim, Ven.
-Tenga Rinpoche and the late Bokar Rinpoche.
+Karmapa has been tutored by the most accomplished teachers of the Kagyu including Khenchen Thrangu Rinpoche, Khenpo Tsultrim, the late Tenga Rinpoche and the late Bokar Rinpoche.
 He is also close to HH the 14th Dalai Lama of the Gelugpa order.

 At Rumtek, Sikkim, Indian seat of the Karmapas: